-Three of the dual fueled product tankers have been delivered – Thun Eos, Thun Evolve and Thun Equality – trading mostly in Scandinavian waters for long time charters.
+All four dual fueled product tankers have been delivered – Thun Eos, Thun Evolve, Thun Equality and Thun Empower – trading mostly in Scandinavian waters for long time charters.
 One of our customers, the oil company Preem has, together with Gasum, initiated a new bunker blend with 10 % biogas, meaning Thun Evolve now runs on LNG (Liquified Natural Gas) blended with renewable LBG (Liquified Bio Gas), reducing the emission even further.

 - Dual fuel main engine with LNG/LBG as optional fuel.